Pylons/pyramid/docs/designdefense.rst

 :mod:`repoze.bfg` understand the ZCA deeply and can read code that uses it as easily as any other code.

-We recognize that developers who my want to extend the framework are not as comfortable with the :term:`Zope Component Architecture` (and ZCML) as the original developers are with it.
-So, for the purposes of being kind to third-party :mod:`repoze.bfg` framework developers in, we've turned the component registry used in BFG into something that is accessible using the plain old dictionary API (like the :mod:`repoze.component` API).
+But we recognize that developers who my want to extend the framework are not as comfortable with the :term:`Zope Component Architecture` (and ZCML) as the original developers are with it.
+So, for the purposes of being kind to third-party :mod:`repoze.bfg` framework developers in, we've turned the component registry used by :mod:`repoze.bfg` into something that is accessible using the plain old dictionary API (like the :mod:`repoze.component` API).
 For example, the snippet of code in the problem section above was:

 .. code-block:: python
    :linenos: